dcerdanv/website/README.md

 This repo will host the development of the new website for the CNIO Bioinformatics Unit.

+The idea is that this will only serve as a development repository: once we have the first working version of the page we'll create a new repository and this one will be archived, meaning that the history of this repo will not be included in the new one.

+For the sake of simplicity, in this exercise @tdido will be the code owner and will orchestrate the merging of all pull requests (PR).

 ## Development workflow

 1. Issue created, discussion about what/how to implement happens there.
 2. Issue is assigned to developer (by code owner or developer her/himself).
 3. Developer creates new branch (naming: [issue\_number]\_[name] e.g.
    10\_fix\_fontawesome)
-4. Developer creates pull request (PR) based on branch.
+4. Developer creates PR based on branch.
 Discussions on code-level implementation details happen here.
 5. Once code is ready history is rewitten if necessary and changes are rebased into main.